georgebaskervil/geor.me/README.md

-Files for George Baskerville's Personal Website
+Files for my personal website georgebaskerville.me.
+Based on a template by Tahir Murata. (github.com/pastc)